 There are two types of encryption schemes, symmetric and asymmetric.

 Symmetric means that both sides use the same key.
-That is, the key that you encrypt with is the same as the key you unencrypt with.
+That is, the key that you encrypt with is the same as the key you decrypt with.
 Examples of this type of encryption include AES and DES.
 Symmetric encryption is preferred because it is very fast and secure.
 Unfortunately, both sides need to know the key before you can use it (i.e. the encrypt key is exactly the same as the decrypt key).
 The problem is, if you have never talked before how do you get both sides to know the key?

 Asymmetric, often called Public Key, encryption techniques use two keys that are mathematically related.
 The keys are often referred to as the “public” and the “private” keys.
 The private key can be used to decrypt data that the public key encrypted and vice versa.
 This is super cool because you can give out your public key to everyone, they can encrypt data, then only your private key can be used to decrypt it.
-What is amazing about Asymmetric encryption is that even knowing the Public key you cant figure out the private key (there is the math magic).
+What is amazing about Asymmetric encryption is that even knowing the Public key you can’t figure out the private key (there is the math magic).
 The problem with this encryption technique is that it is slow.

 What now?
 The most common technique to communicate is: